 Interested in baking these beauties at your house?

 Scroll on down to learn how to make ’em!

-These decadently rich Guinness Brownies with Cream Cheese Frosting Drizzle are the perfect dessert to bake for your St. Patrick's Day celebration.
-Dense, dark chocolate brownies topped with a festive green cream cheese frosting drizzle... what's not to love?
+Decadent, rich Guinness Brownies with Cream Cheese Frosting Drizzle are the perfect dessert to for St. Patrick's Day.
+These dense, dark chocolate brownies get a tangy cream cheese drizzle to finish them off.